Kemirdin/HYF_proposal/README.md

 #### Week 2
 11.30 - 13.30:
 > Do we want to start all html/css/cli classes at 11.30 to see how it goes for the first round?
+> BEFORE students arrive they all should have install gitbash (which is emulation of UNIX like bash on Windows), Mac and Linux users already have a terminal.
+With Gitbash, every single student can execute and see the same commands with same output.
+Also Gitbash is later used to teach Git.

 - CLI, [lecture 1](https://github.com/HackYourFuture/CommandLine/blob/master/Lecture-1.md)
-    - all students install gitbash (which is emulation of UNIX like bash on Windows), Mac and Linux users already have a terminal
-    - With Gitbash, every single student can execute and see the same commands with same output.
-Also Gitbash is later used to teach Git.
     - To know the terminal/bash/command line for UNIX based systems. (cd, ls, mkdir, cp and useful bash constructs)
     - Navigate the file system without using a UI explorer.
     - Copy, rename and move files with terminal commands.

 > The idea is to let students them use the command line to build the folder structures and files they have to drag and drop into GitHub, [homework repo example here](https://github.com/mkruijt/HTML-CSS).
 Besides the commands that are documented in the CLI repo we can teach them how to open their code editor from the CLI and their index.html in the browser.
-In this way they can maybe see the intimidate use of CLI
+In this way they can maybe see the intimidate use of CLI.
+Also in JavaScript1 students will work with Node, hopefully by introducing them to the CLI earlier on it the program they will feel more comfortable working with Node.

 _After the break:_
 - Responsive web design